zhangchl007/springboot-aad-demo/README.md

 This is a demo project, let you know how to use correctly Spring Security and Azure Active Directory.

-which inspired by the repo:
+which inspired by the repos:

 [azure-spring-boot-sample](https://github.com/Azure-Samples/azure-spring-boot-sample)